Darkside (Blink-182 song): Music video

-The official music video for "Darkside" premiered on August 28, 2019.
-In the clip, the trio perform at an elementary school, surrounded by children performing dance moves from the online video game Fortnite.
-Everybody in the video is shown wearing red collar shirts.
+The official music video for "Darkside" premiered on August 28, 2019, and depicts blink-182 performing in an elementary school gymnasium wearing matching red outfits as a group of schoolchildren perform dances popularized through the online video game Fortnite.
 The band promoted the video on social media with the tagline "Here's a video for Darkside with a bunch of kids doing dances we don't know."
+The dancers are the primary focus of the video, with the band largely performing in the background.
+The video also includes scenes of Skiba performing on a playground jungle gym and Hoppus dancing beneath a disco ball.
+The clip was directed by Andrew Sandler.

+Hoppus said the video's concept originated with Barker, who suggested recreating a viral video of schoolchildren performing a choreographed dance.
 The video was poorly received by a large number of fans, who questioned the target audience of Blink-182 as a whole, and felt confused by the video's direction.